 Add soy sauce and season with salt and pepper to taste.
 Adjust the seasoning according to your preference.
 Continue to stir-fry the filling until the flavors are well combined and the vegetables are evenly coated.

-See also Can fish be cooked from frozen
+See also Can you cook ground turkey from frozen

 Step 5: Let the filling cool